flood-io/element/packages/docs/versioned_docs/version-1.3/guides/CLI.md

 ## Run an Element script on Flood

 Since Element 1.3.0, you can launch a flood directly from Element CLI.
-To do so, you'll need [a Flood account](https://app.flood.io/sign-up) and your [API token](https://app.flood.io/account/api).
+To do so, you need to be authenticated with Flood first.

 ### Authenticate with Flood from Element CLI